hneemann/yagi/README.md

 ###Motivation

-I am an experienced programmer with a 10+ years Java background and I use Go as my "first" language since about three years now.
+I am an experienced programmer with a 10+ years Java background and I use Go since about three years now.
 One of the Java features I used a lot are the generics available in Java.
 But the Java generics are complex and hard to understand.
 And they seem to overgrow: If you start to use them you get compiler warning very quickly.
 And to fix them you have to add generics to more and more